-Death or Serious Injury to a Child (Looked After and Child In Need)
+Death or Serious Injury to a Child (Looked After and Child in Need)

 SCOPE OF THIS CHAPTER

-This chapter uses the expression Designated Manager (Death or Serious Injury to a Child).
-This person should also be notified in circumstances where there is a serious injury to a child.
+These steps are in addition to any Rapid Review or Child Safeguarding Practice Review which may be commissioned and the work of the child death overview panel.This procedure uses the expression Designated Manager (Death or Serious Injury to a Child).
+This Designated Manager must also be notified in circumstances where there is a serious injury to a child.

-Where information comes to notice of the death of or serious injury to a child in care, the following tasks are required.
+Where information comes to notice of the death of or serious injury to a child in care, the following tasks are required:

 The child's social worker will: